Riverside Studios Cinema

 1 person favorited this theater

 Located in the west London suburb of Hammersmith, beside the River Thames at Hammersmith Bridge.
 The building was originally built in the 1800’s as an industrial building.
 It was converted into a film studio in 1934.
 The Riverside Film Studios, used for many years to produce ‘B’ pictures, shorts and advertisements as well as main British feature films, including James Mason in “The Seventh Veil” in 1946.
+Modernisation was carried out in 1947 to the plans of architect Charles Edmund Wilford.
 The final feature film to be shot here was Alec Guinness in “Father Brown” in 1954.
 The studios were then taken over by the BBC officially opened by the Queen Mother on 29th March 1957.
 Programmes such as “The Quatermass II”, “Hancock’s Half-Hour”, “Dr. Who”, “Dixon of Dock Green” and “Z Cars” were all produced here.
 Other popular programmes were “Top of the Pops” and “The Old Grey Whistle Test”.